If you have been served with a notice from your landlord

 Lodger agreement

-This is where you share accommodation with your landlord (e.g. kitchen, bathroom).
+This is where you share accommodation with your landlord (for example, kitchen, bathroom).
 You have the legal status of an excluded occupier, and your landlord only has to give you reasonable notice to leave.

 You can check other types of tenancy on Tenancy rights checker - Shelter England.